 10 Different Types of Spaniels Explained

 Spaniels are a group of trendy dogs.
-They come in a wide range of sizes, from small dogs to big gundogs.
+They come in various sizes, from small dogs to big gundogs.

 1. Cavalier King Charles Spaniel